 Rule 14-412.
-Presumptively approved sponsors; presumptive MCLE accreditation.
+Presumptively approved CLE providers; presumptive CLE Accreditation.

-(a) The Board may designate an individual or organization as a presumptively approved sponsor of accredited CLE courses or activities if they meet the following standards.
+(a) The Board may designate an organization as a presumptively approved provider of Accredited CLE if the organization meets the following standards:

-(a)(1) The sponsor shall be either an approved law school or an organization engaged in CLE which, during the three years immediately preceding its application, has sponsored at least six separate courses which comply with the requirements for individual course accreditation under Rule 14-411.
-Status as a presumptively approved sponsor shall be subject to periodic review.
+(a)(1) The CLE provider must be either an approved law school or an organization engaged in CLE that has, during the three years immediately preceding its application, sponsored at least six separate CLE courses that comply with the requirements for individual course Accreditation under Rule 14-411.
+Status as a presumptively approved CLE provider is subject to periodic review.

-(a)(4) The sponsor shall make its courses available to all lawyers throughout the state, unless it can demonstrate to the satisfaction of the Board that there is good reason to limit the availability.
+(a)(5) The presumptive CLE provider must make its courses available to all lawyers and paralegal practitioners throughout the state, unless, subject to 14-411(f), it can demonstrate to the satisfaction of the Board that there is good reason to limit the availability.

-(a)(5) The sponsor shall submit to all reasonable requests for information and comply with this article.
+(a)(6) The sponsor must submit to all reasonable requests for information and comply with this article.

-(b) Denial of presumptively approved sponsor status.
-Notwithstanding a sponsor's compliance with paragraphs (a)(1) through (a)(5), the Board may deny designation as a presumptively approved sponsor if the Board finds there is just cause for such denial.
+(b) Denial of presumptive CLE provider status.
+Notwithstanding a presumptive CLE providerís compliance with paragraphs (a)(1) through (a)(6), the Board may deny designation as a presumptive CLE provider if the Board finds there is just cause for denial.

 (c) Revocation of presumptive approval.
-Presumptive approval of a sponsor shall entitle courses offered by that sponsor to accreditation until such time that the Board determines that the sponsor is not entitled to presumptive approval.
-The Board may audit any sponsor having presumptive approval and may revoke the presumptive approval if it determines that the sponsor is offering, as accredited, courses which do not satisfy the standards established under Rule 14-411.
+The Board may audit any CLE provider having presumptive approval and may revoke the presumptive approval if it determines that the presumptive CLE provider is offering, as Accredited, courses that do not satisfy the standards established under Rule 14-411.